Can you have a great time in Nepal in under a week?

 - December, January & February are cold winter months throughout Nepal.
 It doesn’t snow in any of the main non-trekking cities in Nepal but it does hit freezing levels.
 There’s also a substantial lack of electricity at this time.

 - February to April is Nepal’s second busiest tourist season with warmer temperatures throughout.
 Climate change often means downpours towards the end of this period.

 - May to June is the start of the monsoon season.
 Short and long showers are more frequent and flight delays are getting more common.
 It can get brutally hot and humid.

 - June to August is monsoon season is in full swing and you better come ready to get wet.
 Leeches are out in the valleys and flight delays are very common.

 Okay so now when you are planning to take your holiday break you should know what to expect weather wise.
-There’s more detailed information about the best time to visit Nepal here there’s more on Nepal weather here and for trekkers here’s a complete monthly look at the best time of year to go trekking in Nepal.
+There’s more detailed information about the best time to visit Nepal here there’s more on Nepal weather here.

 Festivals in Nepal